Listen to this article

 Project Summary

-Future Phase work will address seismic stabilization, building systems upgrade and energy efficiency (electrical, fire/security, HVAC), ADA upgrades, exhibit improvements, and more.
-Phases may be adjusted depending on the nature of work and priorities.
+Future Phase work will address seismic stabilization, building systems upgrade and energy efficiency (fire/security, HVAC), ADA upgrades, exhibit improvements, and more.

 Project Summary

-and more.
 Phases may be adjusted depending on the nature of work and priorities.

 Project History